UPPMAX/HPC-python/docs/day2/use_packages.rst

     You can easily navigate there by pressing the 'Next' arrow at the bottom of this page, at the right-hand side

+.. admonition:: Core numerics libraries

+   - numpy - Arrays and array math.
+   - scipy - Software for math, science, and engineering.

+.. admonition:: Plotting

+   - matplotlib - Base plotting package, somewhat low level but almost everything builds on it.
+   - seaborn - Higher level plotting interface; statistical graphics.
+   - Vega-Altair - Declarative Python plotting.
+   - mayavi - 3D plotting
+   - Plotly - Big graphing library.

+.. admonition:: Data analysis and other important core packages

+   - pandas - Columnar data analysi.
+   - polars <https://pola.rs/> - Alternative to pandas that uses similar API, but is re-imagined for more speed.
+   - Vaex - Alternative for pandas that uses similar API for lazy-loading and processing huge DataFrames.
+   - Dask - Alternative to Pandas that uses similar API and can do analysis in parallel.
+   - xarrray - Framework for working with mutli-dimensional arrays.
+   - statsmodels - Statistical models and tests.
+   - SymPy - Symbolic math.
+   - networkx - Graph and network analysis.
+   - graph-tool - Graph and network analysis toolkit implemented in C++.

+.. admonition:: Interactive computing and human interface

+   - Interactive computing
+      - IPython - Nicer interactive interpreter
+      - Jupyter - Web-based interface to IPython and other languages (includes projects such as jupyter notebook, lab, hub, …)
+   - Testing
+      - pytest - Automated testing interface
+   - Documentation
+      - Sphinx - Documentation generator (also used for this lesson…)
+   - Development environments
+      - Spyder - Interactive Python development environment.
+      - Visual Studio Code - Microsoft’s flagship code editor.
+      - PyCharm - JetBrains’s Python IDE.
+   - Binder - load any git repository in Jupyter automatically, good for reproducible research

+.. admonition:: Data format support and data ingestion

+   - pillow - Image manipulation.
+The original PIL is no longer maintained, the new “Pillow” is a drop-in replacement.
+   - h5py and PyTables - Interfaces to the HDF5 file format.

+.. admonition:: Speeding up code and parallelism

+   - MPI for Python (mpi4py) - Message Passing Interface (MPI) in Python for parallelizing jobs.
+   - cython - easily make C extensions for Python, also interface to C libraries
+   - numba - just in time compiling of functions for speed-up
+   - PyPy - Python written in Python so that it can internally optimize more.
+   - Dask - Distributed array data structure for distributed computation
+   - Joblib - Easy embarrassingly parallel computing
+   - IPyParallel - Easy parallel task engine.
+   - numexpr - Fast evaluation of array expressions by automatically compiling the arithmetic.

+.. admonition:: Machine learning

+   - nltk - Natural language processing toolkit.
+   - scikit-learn - Traditional machine learning toolkit.
+   - xgboost - Toolkit for gradient boosting algorithms.

+.. admonition:: Deep learning

+   - tensorflow - Deep learning library by Google.
+   - pytorch - Currently the most popular deep learning library.
+   - keras - Simple libary for doing deep learning.
+   - huggingface - Ecosystem for sharing and running deep learning models and datasets.
+Incluses packages like transformers, datasets, accelerate, etc.
+   - jax - Google’s Python library for running NumPy and automatic differentiation on GPUs.
+   - flax - Neural network framework built on Jax.
+   - equinox - Another neural network framework built on Jax.
+   - DeepSpeed - Algorithms for running massive scale trainings.
+Included in many of the frameworks.
+   - PyTorch Lightning - Framework for creating and training PyTorch models.
+   - Tensorboard <https://www.tensorflow.org/tensorboard/> - Tool for visualizing model training on a web page.

+.. admonition:: Other packages for special cases

+   - dateutil and pytz - Date arithmetic and handling, timezone database and conversion.